icco/nanowrimo/2013/novel.md

 "Michelangelo?
 Could I have a pint of the right beer?"

 Michelangelo, a middle aged man with a light brown short beard and a heavily tattooed left-arm peeked his head out from the open doorway behind the bar, "Hey-ah Bridge!
-Lemme just finish tweaking this and I'll be with you in a sec."
+Let me just finish tweaking this and I'll be with you in a sec."

 Bridge smiled.
 "Break the security perimeter again?"